 Public and private investment typically includes construction, maintenance, and improvements to public facilities, including infrastructure, acquisition of land, and major equipment.
 Investments are typically prioritized based on need and available funding.
 Public investments such as subsidized housing, roads, infrastructure, and economic development can significantly impact access to opportunities in any given neighborhood.
-While the City has experienced patterns of disinvestment in certain areas particularly near the inner core of the city including such areas as downtown, south, and southwest parts of the city, some of these patterns of disinvestment can be traced back to the variety of systemic factors that have influenced segregation nationwide including discriminatory lending practices, redlining, and urban renewal policies.
+While the city has experienced patterns of disinvestment in certain areas particularly near the inner core of the city including such areas as Downtown, south, and southwest parts of the city, some of these patterns of disinvestment can be traced back to the variety of systemic factors that have influenced segregation nationwide including discriminatory lending practices, redlining, and urban renewal policies.
 Specific areas of the city have historically been underserved and have faced a lack of economic opportunity and social mobility, including various challenges like high poverty rates, limited job opportunities, and insufficient access to affordable housing or quality healthcare.
 This section will describe investments occurring in Fresno to improve quality of life throughout the city.
 In recent years, the City has focused on several key areas of investment, including:

 - Parks and Recreation: The City recently adopted a Parks Transactions and Use Tax through ballot Measure P. Measure P was developed by Fresno for Parks, a diverse, non-partisan group of Fresno residents who believe that safer, cleaner parks for all Fresnans is important to the health, safety and overall quality of life of our community and placed on the November 2018 ballot after gathering more than 35,000 signatures of local support.
-The citizen-led measure will provide a guaranteed, local funding source for our parks through a 3/8-cent sales tax in the City of Fresno.
+The citizen-led measure will provide a guaranteed, local funding source for our parks through a 3/8-cent sales tax in the city of Fresno.
 It will raise an estimated \$38 million per year to be used for lean and safe parks; new parks and recreation facilities; youth and senior recreation and after-school facilities and job training; improved walking and biking trails; the San Joaquin River Parkway; beautification of streets; and expanded access to arts and culture. - Public Safety: Fresno has invested in public safety initiatives to reduce crime and improve community safety.
-These initiatives include the implementation of community policing programs and hiring more officers. - Economic Development: To attract new businesses and create new job opportunities in the city, the City has invested in several economic development initiatives including business incubators, workforce training programs, downtown revitalization.

-Transportation: A multitude of transportation projects have been executed in the city to improve mobility and connectivity.
+These initiatives include the implementation of community policing programs and hiring more officers including the recently added Park Rangers to patrol city parks and addressing non-emergency calls for service while maintaining clean parks. - Economic Development: To attract new businesses and create new job opportunities in the city, the City has invested in several economic development initiatives including business incubators, workforce training programs, and Downtown revitalization. - Transportation: A multitude of transportation projects have been executed in the city to improve mobility and connectivity.
 Projects include the construction of new bike lanes, the expansion of the FAX bus system, and the development of the high-speed rail system.
-In September of 2013 the City of Fresno received a \$15.9 million Transportation Investment Generating Economic Recovery (TIGER) grant from the U.S. Department of Transportation for the Fulton Mall Reconstruction Project which will return the Fulton Mall in downtown Fresno to a complete street by reintroducing vehicle traffic to downtown's former main street.
-The restoration of Fulton Main Street will occur over 11 city blocks and include bicycle and pedestrian accommodations and streetscape improvement elements.
+In September of 2013 the City of Fresno received a \$15.9 million Transportation Investment Generating Economic Recovery (TIGER) grant from the U.S. Department of Transportation for the Fulton Mall Reconstruction Project which returned the Fulton Mall in Downtown to a complete street, reintroducing vehicle traffic to Downtown's former main street.
+The restoration of Fulton Main Street occurred over 11 city blocks and included bicycle and pedestrian accommodations, streetscape improvement elements, and integration of existing fountains and sculptures.